askvortsov1/bonsai_tutorials/tutorials/snake_game/1_display_and_types.md

 include an `equal` function.
 To get around this, we'll create a small module that includes `Css_gen.Color`, and defines `equal` in terms of `Css_gen.Color.compare`.

+The other thing we should think about is spawning the snake.
+It wouldn't be fun if the snake immediately ran into the wall right after the game started.
+To keep this simple, we'll just spawn a one-cell snake on the left side of the board (i.e. cols = cols/2), facing right.
+Support for spawning longer snakes with random directions is left as an exercise at the end of this chapter.

 With all that in mind, create `snake.ml` with the following contents:

 <!-- $MDX file=../../src/snake_game/1_display_and_types/src/snake.ml -->